qPCR4vir/robotevo/docs/Basic-usage.rst

 .. literalinclude:: ../protocols/demos/hello_world/hello_world.py

-[IMPORTANT: replace the `worktable_template_filename` argument with a valid -for your very onw robot- worktable template (`.ewt`) or script (`.esc`).]
+[IMPORTANT: replace the `worktable_template_filename` argument with any valid -for your very onw robot- worktable template (`.ewt`) or script (`.esc`).]

 we will have some files (currently 4) generated with names following the pattern of the `output_filename`